Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * In the OpenMW launcher Data Files > Navigation Mesh Cache, click on Update.
 This will reduce stutter and loading times while playing.

 * You can now finally actually play the game!
+However it is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
+Please make sure your problem is not listed below before reporting any further issues.

  ---